In November 1944, the Nazi occupation of Albania ended.

 Constructed in 1931 as a private obstetrics clinic, the purpose of the complex started to change drastically when the Gestapo moved onto the premiss, following the German occupation of Albania during World War II.
 After the fall of the Third Reich and the liberation of the country by communist partisan forces, it was transformed into the headquarter of the regime’s secret intelligence service: Sigurimi, Enver Hoxha’s tool of absolute control.

 Henceforth, it became a place shrouded in mystery.
 A place people, out of fear, only dared to whisper about.
 Too likely was the possibility of someone listening.
-And like the rustling of leaves, their whispers floated through the streets and crept into the anxious minds of people, where they lingered and grew into wild rumours regarding the occurences inside these dreaded walls.
+And like the rustling of leaves, their whispers floated through the streets and crept into the minds of anxious folk, where they lingered and grew into wild rumours regarding the occurences inside these dreaded walls.

-Who knows who keeps eavesdropping in these dim hallways?
+Who knows who still listens in these dim hallways?

 Site of Witness and Memory (Shkodra)

-Beginning in the 1960s, Albania’s communist regime adopted a gradually more repressive stance towards religion, culminating in the Cultural and Ideological Revolution and the proclamation of Albania as the first (as well as the last) Atheist country.
+Beginning in the 1960s, Albania’s communist regime adopted a gradually more repressive stance towards religion, culminating in the Cultural and Ideological Revolution and the proclamation of Albania as the first (as well as the last) Atheist country on Earth.

 Overnight, believers of any faith became enemies of the state.
-Often labelled as fascist collaborators, many of them vanished in the various prisons and labour camps.
+Often labelled as fascist collaborators, many of them vanished in prisons and labour camps.

-Thousands of churches and mosques were seized by the communists and either razed to the ground or used as theatres, cinemas, or sports facilities (the main mosque in Gjirokaster even housed the local circus!), while other religious institutions were turned into places of horror for the people they used to shelter.
+Thousands of temples were seized by the communists and either razed to the ground or repurposed as theatres, cinemas, or sport facilities (the main mosque in Gjirokaster even housed the local circus!), while other religious institutions were turned into places of horror for the people they used to shelter.

-The Site of Witness and Memory in Shkodra is one of these places.
-The first site in Albania to commemorate the victims of this horrible period, it tells the story of persecution, torture, and murder from the perspective of Albania’s religious groups.
+The Site of Witness and Memory in Shkodra is one of those places.
+The first site in Albania to commemorate the victims of this purge, it tells the harrowing story of persecution, torture, and murder from the perspective of Albania’s religious groups.
 A grim tale of a country trying to rid itself from religion at all costs.

 Museum of Gjirokastër (Gjirokastër)

 As the birthplace of Enver Hoxha, Gjirokastër holds a special place in the history of Albania.
-However, despite his self-proclaimed fondness for his childhood town, he barely visited after he became Albania’s dictatorial ruler.
+However, despite his self-proclaimed fondness for his childhood town, he barely visited after becoming Albania’s dictator.

 The Museum of Gjirokastër, situated in the halls of the impressive Gjirokastër Castle, houses an intriguing exhibition about the town’s storied past, including an entire section dedicated to the city’s most notorious son and his communist pipedream.